-Limes are little green lemons, sweeter and more flavorful than their yellow sisters.
-There are several species, with the most popular variety known as the “Persian lime”, cultivated on a much larger scale.
+Limes are the little green lemons, sweeter and more flavorful than their yellow sisters.
+There are several species, the most popular being the variety known as the "Persian lime", which is cultivated on a much larger scale.

-They are high in antioxidants, potassium, and other nutrients, such as thiamin, vitamin B6, calcium, phosphorus, copper, vitamins A, C and D, iron, dietary fiber, as well as moderate amounts of riboflavin, magnesium, phosphorus, folic acid, niacin, and magnesium.
+They are rich in antioxidants, potassium and other nutrients such as thiamin, vitamin B6, calcium, phosphorus, copper, vitamins A, C and D, iron, dietary fiber, as well as moderate amounts of riboflavin, magnesium, phosphorus, folic acid, niacin and magnesium.

-Citrus peels are also extremely rich in vitamin C, the antioxidant that stimulates immunity, calcium, and bioflavonoids with an anti-inflammatory role.
-The lime peel has a special, exotic flavor.
+Citrus peels are also extremely rich in vitamin C, the antioxidant that stimulates immunity, calcium and bioflavonoids with an anti-inflammatory role, and the lime peel also has a special, exotic flavor.

 0